dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 so you need only specify these titles if you want to supply a non-standard title to the dialog.

-Further examples of this function can be found in `See Handling files in the task list manager <callbacks.htm#78540>`_.
+Further examples of this function can be found in `Handling files in the task list manager <callbacks.htm#78540>`_.

 The convenience functions ``choose-color`` and ``choose-text-style``